How Does Functional Play Enhance Cognitive Development in Children: A Guide for Parents

 Outdoor play

 Outdoor activities such as running around outside or playing tag are great ways for kids to get some physical exercise while also developing their cognitive abilities and developing skills through exploration and discovery.
-These types of activities allow them to observe nature first hand, which encourages creative thinking by inspiring curiosity about the world around them.

 How to Incorporate Functional Playtime Into Your Child’s Routine